samfrances/CppND-Capstone-Snake-Game/README.md

   - The game continues until both snakes are dead.
 - [x] Expiring food
   - Food expires over time, visibly fading until it disappears and is replaced with the next morsel, unless it is first consumed.
+  - The speed at which food expires is random within a set range.
 - [ ] High score

 ## Rubric